cliftonc/repo/README.md

 [x] Package this component and publish it to a repository via a single command.

 [x] Preview the component as it would appear.

- - [x] Have the preview automatically update as changes are published to it.
+[x] Have the preview automatically update as changes are published to it.

- - [x] Enable auto-publication as a component is modified (coupled with above allows for rapid build / preview).
+[x] Enable auto-publication as a component is modified (coupled with above allows for rapid build / preview).

- - [x] Fetch an existing version of a component for modification.
+[x] Fetch an existing version of a component for modification.

- - [x] Track changes to a component, and allow specifying a single version to be 'live' at any one time.
+[x] Track changes to a component, and allow specifying a single version to be 'live' at any one time.

- - [x] Retrieve an index of components by type (for the authoring nodes to use).
+[x] Retrieve an index of components by type (for the authoring nodes to use).

- - [x] Retrieve an index of all components (for the publishing nodes to use).
+[x] Retrieve an index of all components (for the publishing nodes to use).

+    Web: See the [index] example.
+    CLI: repo index

- - [x] Search the repository.
+[x] Search the repository.

- - [x] View full history of a component.
+[x] View full history of a component.

- - [x] Preview any previous version of a component.
+[x] Preview any previous version of a component.

- - [ ] Some way of namespacing.
+[ ] Some way of namespacing.

 Enables me to distribute packages of CSS effectively to the front end: